 - Acer palmatum dissectum ‘Crimson Queen’

 An excellent form with finely dissected foliage.
-As the name suggested the foliage is a nice crimson through spring and summer, turning to more reddish tones in autumn as the cool weather settles in. - Acer palmatum ‘Baby Lace’
+As the name suggests, the foliage is a nice crimson through spring and summer, turning to more reddish tones in autumn as the cool weather settles in. - Acer palmatum ‘Baby Lace’

 Red and green finely dissected foliage followed by red and orange in autumn. - Acer palmatum ‘Coonara Pygmy’

-Very finely cut leaves, slow growing but with brilliant scarlet red autumn foliage. - Acer palmatun ‘Skeeters Dwarf’
+Very finely cut leaves.
+Slow growing but with brilliant scarlet red autumn foliage. - Acer palmatun ‘Skeeters Dwarf’

 An unusual upright growth habit.
 Burgundy foliage. - Acer palmatum ‘Hanama Nishiki’

 An unusual form of the vine maple.
-Green foliage in a tightly help rounded bush to around 1m in height.
+Green foliage in a tightly rounded bush to around 1m in height.

 Pruning